Retay Arms Masai Mara Camo 12 Gauge Autoloading Shotgun

 This gun weighs 6 pounds 15 ounces with a 28" barrel.
 Barrel lengths of 24", 26" and 30" are also available.
 It (thankfully) has a single front bead and the red, TruGlo fiber optic tubular bead is an improvement over the first example, as it is smaller.
 Far too many hunting shotguns have annoying, worthless center beads and excessively large front beads.
 I am glad to say this shotgun is not so afflicted.

-The only area that is out of whack from the published specs is the weigh; this is not a 6-1/2 pound shotgun, as specified in the catalog.
+The only area that is out of whack from the published specs is the weight; this is not a 6-1/2 pound shotgun, as specified in the catalog.
 It weighs just under 7 pounds and it is about a quarter pound heavier than the 26 inch barrel walnut model previously tested.
 It is just a tad lighter than the Franchi Affinity 12 gauge (plastic) that weighs 7 pounds, the Benelli Vinci at 7.1 pounds and a bit more than1/4 pound lighter the Weatherby Element Max-5 camo model that I tested at 7-1/4 pounds.

 The Masai Mara is a well-made autoloader.
 It assembles easily and comes apart easily.
 The camo coating is nicely applied and is suitable for both the woods and the marsh.
 This gun comes with a well-designed plastic hard case, five choke tubes, stock shims and a sling.